go-go-golems/zine-layout/ttmp/2025-09-24/03-playbook-to-test-the-new-store-oriented-rtk-query-ui.md

 **Q: How do I confirm drag-and-drop reorder hits the new endpoint?**
 A: Reorder the images.
 The UI issues `POST /api/projects/{id}/images/reorder`.
 After a refresh, the carousel order should match.
 Check logs for the reorder handler and verify the `sort_index` values using the SQL query above.

+**Q: How do I know the new project asset sidebar is synced with Redux state?**
+A: Select a thumbnail in the “Project Assets” panel and watch the preview + controls update instantly.
+Network panel should stay idle (selection is client-side), while the Redux devtools should show a `bookSpread/setImage` action populated with the asset dimensions and `uploadedPath`.

+**Q: How do I validate uploads through `ProjectAssetsPanel` trigger previews?**
+A: Drop a PNG onto the upload zone.
+The UI issues `POST /api/projects/{id}/images` and immediately selects the latest image.
+Confirm the preview renders the new asset and that Redux contains the new `uploadedPath`.
+SQL check: `SELECT COUNT(*) FROM assets WHERE project_id='…'` should increment.

 ## Page Editing

 **Q: What steps prove page edits persist?**